Cat5TV/pinecraft/README.md

 Hardware Requirements
 =====================

-- A vanilla server install based on Debian (such as Raspberry Pi OS Lite) with nothing else running and no desktop environment
+- A vanilla server install based on Debian (such as Raspberry Pi OS Lite) with nothing else running and no desktop environment.
-- If your board has more than 4 GB RAM, you must use a 64-Bit OS to utilize it
+- If your board has more than 4 GB RAM, you must use a 64-Bit OS to utilize it effectively.
+Running at 32-bit OS will result in less RAM dedicated to your Minecraft Server.
-- Minimum 4 GB RAM
+- Minimum 4 GB RAM.
-- GOOD Power Supply
+- GOOD Power Supply.
-- Adequate Cooling for Overclock During Heavy Load
+- Adequate Cooling for Overclock During Heavy Load.
-- Reliable Storage Media (Kingston Endurance microSD or UASP-enabled USB 3 SSD)
+- Reliable Storage Media (Kingston Endurance microSD or UASP-enabled USB 3 SSD).

 Note About Backups